php-dev-br/laravel-doc-pt-br/testing.md

 the [configuration environment](configuration.md#environment-configuration)
 to `testing` because of the environment variables defined in the `phpunit.xml` file.
-Laravel also automatically configures the session and cache to the `array` driver so that no session or cache data will be persisted while testing.
+Laravel also automatically configures the session and cache to the `array` driver while testing, meaning no session or cache data will be persisted while testing.

 You are free to define other testing environment configuration values as necessary.
 The `testing` environment variables may be configured in your